More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Experimental Methods

-Experimental chambers were prepared, and supported lipid bilayers (SLB) containing $98\%$ DOPC and $2\%$ DGS-NTA(Ni2+) lipids were formed as described earlier \cite{koster_actomyosin_2016} in chambers filled with $100$ $\mu$l KMEH ($50$ mM KCl, $2$ mM MgCl2, $1$ mM EGTA, $20$ mM HEPES, pH $7.2$).
-SLB formation was observed live using iSCAT microscopy, to ensure that a fluid lipid bilayer formed without holes \cite{mosby_myosin_2020}.
+Experimental chambers were prepared, and supported lipid bilayers (SLB) containing $98\%$ DOPC and $2\%$ DGS-NTA(Ni2+) lipids were formed as previously described \cite{koster_actomyosin_2016} in chambers filled with $100$ $\mu$l KMEH ($50$ mM KCl, $2$ mM MgCl2, $1$ mM EGTA, $20$ mM HEPES, pH $7.2$).
+The formation of SLB was observed live using iSCAT microscopy, to ensure that a fluid lipid bilayer was formed without holes \cite{mosby_myosin_2020}.

-\subsubsection{Formation of Acto-Myosin Network}
+\subsection{Formation of Acto-Myosin Network}